 Your favorite herbs and spices.

-Breads and wraps
+Bread and wraps

 Once you have an idea of the types of meals you would like for the week, we can get a few things ready.

-Chicken – prepare a baking sheet lined with tin foil for easy clean up, you may wish to use a rack for any fat to drip through.
+Chicken – prepare a baking sheet lined with tin foil for easy cleanup, you may wish to use a rack for any fat to drip through.
 Be careful not to dry out the chicken.
-Cook to 165 F each serving per person should be about 3-4 oz. (approx.140 calories each) you can use a kitchen scale or estimate the serving size being approximately the size of the palm of your hand.
+Cook to 165 F each serving per person should be about 3-4 oz. (approx.140 calories each) you can use a kitchen scale or estimate the serving size to be approximately the size of the palm of your hand.
 You will usually use the chicken throughout the week for several different dishes.
 The seasoning will depend on the different tastes and the different dishes you will prepare.
 Below are suggestions of combinations to season your chicken.
-Store in fridge until needed, Heat or use cold.
+Store in the fridge until needed, Heat or use cold.